- Categories:

 National Homeownership Month FAQs

-What is the average age of first-time homebuyers in the U.S.?
+What is the current homeownership rate in the U.S.?

 How to Celebrate National Homeownership Month